Manoj-velmurugan/Spice-Canvas-Food-Recipe-Mern-App/README.md

 - Feature 1: Food recipes are separated based on their type, eg: Starter, Breakfast, Lunch, Desserts, Side and Drinks.
 - Feature 2: The recipes will be shown based on the name of the dishes which user enters.
 - Feature 3: Developers can add multiple dishes in future as MongoDB is used.
+- Feature 4: All the dishes and their informations are rendering from my MongoDB Databse.
-- Feature 4: User attractive UI.
+- Feature 5: User attractive UI.

 ## Technologies Used
 - **Frontend:** React, Tailwind CSS